-Appeals are reserved for rare and/or uncontrollable attendance problems.
+Appeals are reserved for rare and/or uncontrollable attendance problems (medically verified illness, etc.).
 Appeal forms may be picked up at the attendance office.
-Appeals must be given to your Assistant Principal (based upon the student's last name).
+Appeals will be taken to one of the Assistant Principals (based upon the student's last name).
 If denied, student will be advised in person or parent will be notified.